 So, why should you be interested in Vitamin C serum anyway?
 Other than it helps keep you young, tones your skin, reduces wrinkles and helps protect you from the ravages of sun exposure, I can’t think of a single reason to get excited about it.

 The simplest vitamin C serum recipe

-I know of one gal who uses L-ascorbic acid (vitamin C) by simply dissolving a ½ gram vitamin C powder into 5 ml water and applying to her skin every night at bedtime.
+I know of one gal who uses L-ascorbic acid (natural vitamin C) by simply dissolving a ½ gram vitamin C powder into 5 ml water and applying to her skin every night at bedtime.
 She mixes a fresh batch every night to assure freshness.
 (L-ascorbic acid deteriorates very fast when exposed to air.) *